 I hope that you’ve enjoyed this article about the use of CBD for alcohol withdrawal.
 I will continue to be on the lookout for new research on CBD, as well as any other new supplements that hold promise for enhancing alcohol recovery.

 My drinking days are long gone.
 I live an exciting lifestyle that revolves in large part around optimizing my body and brain.
 There is a definite learning curve here, and I know that trial and error with supplementation can be frustrating.

 If you’ve recently quit drinking, frame early recovery as your own individual journey and enjoy the ride.
-In the meantime, be sure to optimize your own lifestyle by integrating some health-promoting lifestyle strategies into your daily routine:
+In the meantime, make sure to optimize your own lifestyle by integrating some healthy lifestyle strategies into your daily routine: